costoffreedom/costoffreedom-book/book/opening:freedom/freedom-to-vs-freedom-from.md

----
-title: '"Freedom To" vs. "Freedom From"'
+# '"Freedom To" vs. "Freedom From"'
-author: Martin Paul Eve
-section: 'OPENING: FREEDOM'
-layout: book
-previous: <a href="the-shit-of-freedom">The Shit of Freedom</a>
-up: '<a href="./">OPENING: FREEDOM</a>'
-next: <a href="free-culture-in-an-expensive-world">Free Culture in an Expensive World</a>
----

-Unlike Bassel Khartabil, the cost to me, personally, of my free-knowledge work has been cheap.
+<p>Unlike Bassel Khartabil, the cost to me, personally, of my
+free-knowledge work has been cheap.
 I have not paid with my freedom.
 In fact, I have been incredibly privileged to have conducted my work in creating free and open systems for the dissemination of